rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 separated from both the stem and the afﬁxes.
 (Cf. Keresztes 1990: 75, and Hamari 2007:
 54: ŕiveźe%ńt́ ‘fox_N+GEN.DEF.SG, whereas this author would attach the linking vowel to the afﬁx ŕiveź+eńt́, and the Saransk School would advocate a rendition in ŕiveź%e%ńt́).)
-The archiphoneme A has reﬂexes in a and o according to a progressive dissimilatory mid/
+The archiphoneme A has reﬂexes in a and o according to a progressive dissimilatory mid/low <pgNo>16</pgNo> harmony.

-<pgNo>16</pgNo>
-16

-ADNOMINAL PERSON IN THE MORPHOLOGICAL SYSTEM OF ERZYA

-low harmony.
 Finally, the N, T and D archiphonemes all have reﬂexes in palatalized/nonpalatalized forms determined by vowel and palatal-harmony context, whereas it will be noted that there exist surface-level palatalized ń and t́ phonemes without non-palatalized counterparts.
 (There are no archiphonemes R, L and S in this treatise, whereas liquids tend to retain a distinction palatalized/non-palatalized in inﬂection (cf. Imaikina 2008: 185)